ehoang0106/blog/source/_drafts/containerized.md

 ### Data Collection
 1. The application uses Selenium with Chromium in headless mode to scrape website
 2. BeautifulSoup4 parses the HTML to extract currency prices and related data
-3. Data is stored in AWS RDS (MySQL) with timestamps for historical tracking
+3. Data is stored in AWS RDS MySQL instance with timestamps for historical tracking
 4. The scraping process is optimized with proper wait conditions and error handling

 ### Data Presentation